 So if you are a Mac user and want to create stunning top-tier videos, then ScreenFlow might be your best possible option.
 It can create everything from regular Youtube videos to absolutely stunning 4k films.

-The Good: Editor and screen recorder in one, professional grade quality, feature rich, incredibly intuitive to use, great for both beginners and professionals.
+The Good: Editor and screen recorder in one, professional-grade quality, feature-rich, incredibly intuitive to use, excellent for both beginners and professionals.

 The Bad: Pricey, only for Mac users.